TeeanRonson/EntityResolution/README.md

  - Note however we really would rather not have to set the weights manually every time and it can be very tricky to know which fields are going to matter.
 Even if we know that some fields are more important than others, how do we quantify that?
 Is it 2 times more important or 1.3 times?

 - At scale, Dedupe does help us do this already using regularized logistic regression.
 If we supply pairs of records that we label as either being duplicates or distinct, then Dedupe.io will learn a set of weights such that the record distance can easily be transformed into our best estimate of the probability that a pair of records are duplicates.

+- Breaking up the data into more granular entries helps in the String matching and Active learning process immensely
+- Human involvement is still very important during the training phase